All Scripture.. Inspired and Profitable

 And of course that doesn’t only apply to women, but it can apply to anyone.
 But as it applies to women in particular, God instructs us, in 1 Timothy 2, verse 9; “In like manner also, that women adorn themselves in modest apparel, with shamefacedness and sobriety; Not with braided hair, or gold, or pearls, or costly array.”

 The word “modest” conveys the idea of bashfulness.
 In other words, when you clothe yourself, do it with a sense of bashfulness, not with a sense of flaunting yourself.
 The whole idea there, is to NOT have as your desire, to be seen and admired, by others.
+So then whether it’s how you dress, or how you behave, modesty is the word of the day.
 It’s not much different from the condemnation that Jesus gave of the Pharisees, when He said in Mathew 25, verse 5; “But all their works, they do, to be seen of men..”
 Hey everyone, Look at me!

-And that’s what God is telling us in 1 Timothy 2, verse 9.
-Don’t dress, so as to say, “Hey, take a look at me!”
-And don’t act like that either.
-Verse 10 tells us HOW women should act; Their behavior, is how they should “adorn” themselves; “..Not with braided hair, or gold, or pearls, or costly array; But rather, by means of good works, as is proper for women making a claim to godliness.”
+1 Timothy verse 10 tells us HOW women should act; A woman’s behavior, is how they should “adorn” themselves; “..Not with braided hair, or gold, or pearls, or costly array; But rather, by means of good works, as is proper for women making a claim to godliness.”
 (And isn’t that also how men should “adorn” themselves?
 With good works)

 Paul wrote in Titus 2, verses 4 & 5, that the older women of a congregation, should “..teach and admonish the younger women; (and here’s actually seven things that the older women should be teaching) “..
 To love their husbands, to love their children, to be self-controlled, pure, (I think modesty would certainly come into play there) a keeper of the home, kind, subject to their own husbands, so that the word of God should not be profaned.”